jsanzmex/hotwire-chat-tailwind/README.md

 # Naming Stimulus Controllers

-If the Stimulus Controller is named `reset_form_controller.js`, then you shpuld invoke it like this in your Rails views:
+If the Stimulus Controller is named `reset_form_controller.js`, then you should invoke it like this in your Rails views:

 ```ruby
 controller: "reset-form", action: "turbo:submit-end->reset-form#reset